davidgilbertson/react-recollect/README.md

 ## Tell me about your tests

-In the [tests](./tests) directory you'll find:
+- There's 100+ integration/unit tests in the [tests](./tests) directory.

-- Unit tests that test the behaviour of the store directly
+- There's a `/demo` directory with a Create React App site using Recollect.
+This has a Cypress test suite.
-- Integration tests that simulate a user interacting with React components that use `store` and `collect` — these might be interesting to you if you want to see examples of `store`/`collect` being used.
+- There's `/demo/public/browser.html` for manual testing of the UMD build of Recollect.

 ## How big is it?

-It's about 5 KB.
-If you were to replace `redux` and `react-redux` with this library, you'd save a bit over 1 KB.
-But if you've got a decent sized app, the real size reduction comes from getting rid of all your reducers.
+3—5 KB, depending on what else you've got installed.
+If you're coming from Redux land, you'll a save about 1 KB in library size, but the big savings come from getting rid of all your reducers.

 ## Is reading/writing via a proxy slow?